w314/notes/javaNotes/javaTopics.md

 Similarly, a singleton resource “account” inside the sub-collection resource “accounts” can be identified as follows: “/customers/{customerId}/accounts/{accountId}“.

-URI
+### URI

-REST APIs use Uniform Resource Identifiers (URIs) to address resources.
-REST API designers should create URIs that convey a REST API’s resource model to the potential clients of the API.
-When resources are named well, an API is intuitive and easy to use.
-If done poorly, that same API can be challenging to use and understand.
+`REST API`s use Uniform Resource Identifiers (`URI`s) to address resources.

 The constraint of a uniform interface is partially addressed by the combination of URIs and HTTP verbs and using them in line with the standards and conventions.

-Below are a few tips to get you going when creating the resource URIs for your new API.

-Best Practices
+# Constraints (principles)

+- client/server relationship: separate components interacting through an interface
+- uniform interface: use of resources, self-descriptive messages
+- stateless: each message contains all info needed
+- HATEOS / Hypertext as the engine of application state (make API discoverable in state through links!)
+- layered system: application itself is ideally in layers interacting through interfaces
+- cachable: responses should specify if info is cachable or not.

-Best Practices
+### Best Practices

-Use nouns to represent resources RESTful URI should refer to a resource that is a thing (noun) instead of referring to an action (verb) because nouns have properties that verbs do not have – similarly, resources have attributes.
+- use nouns for resources (users, posts, etc) not verbs
+- use plurals for resources that are collections
+- single resources are represented by a name or id
+- send appropriate response code back

 Some examples of a resource are:

 Users of the system User Accounts, Network Devices etc., and their resource URIs can be designed as below: